-Communities all over the United States have laboring mothers who could benefit from your expertise as a labor and delivery (L&D) travel nurse.
+Communities all over the United States have laboring mothers who could benefit from your expertise as a labor and delivery (L&D) contract nurse.

 If you’ve worked your entire career in one place--or even several places--you might be wondering why you should consider taking your L&D expertise on the road; here are just a few.

-5 reasons to consider labor and delivery travel nurse jobs
+5 reasons to consider labor and delivery contract nurse jobs

 1. It’s your chance to explore new places

-One of the most rewarding aspects of travel nursing is the opportunity to live in a new place and explore all that it has to offer.
+One of the most rewarding aspects of contract nursing is the opportunity to live in a new place and explore all that it has to offer.

 What cities appeal to you?
 Dallas?
 Seattle?
 Denver?
 San Diego?
-All sorts of opportunities are available for nurses who are interested in a labor and delivery travel nursing job.
+All sorts of opportunities are available for nurses who are interested in a labor and delivery contract nursing job.